DigitalPublishingToolkit/ACIN-VolkskrantBuilding/blogpost.md

 >
 > Editor did great work at correctly formatting the manuscript

 ## the workflow
 ### description
-For all these reasons the production of the EPUB called for a lean, organized and fast workflow, much faster and direct that I had so far experienced with the production of the  [Network Notebooks EPUBS](http://networkcultures.org/publications/#netnotebook).
-I decided to try out the workflow that is being developed inside the Digital Publishing Toolkit Project and is currently being applied in the creation of the (Hybrid Publishing Toolkit for the Arts)[https://github.com/DigitalPublishingToolkit/Hybrid-Publishing-Toolkit-for-the-Arts] publication.
+For all these reasons the production of the EPUB called for a lean, organized and fast workflow.
+It had to be created in a much shorter time span and direct than I had experienced so far, with the production of the  [Network Notebooks EPUBS](http://networkcultures.org/publications/#netnotebook).
+I decided to try out the workflow that is being developed inside the Digital Publishing Toolkit Project and is currently being applied in the creation of the [Hybrid Publishing Toolkit for the Arts](https://github.com/DigitalPublishingToolkit/Hybrid-Publishing-Toolkit-for-the-Arts) publication.

-In addition to use of:
+As common to my working method, I employed the following tools:
-* [Markdown](http://daringfireball.net/projects/markdown/syntax): as the source file format, where most of prepatory work necessary generting and error-free EPUB done;
+* [Markdown](http://daringfireball.net/projects/markdown/syntax) source-files: a plain-text markup language, used to do most of the preparatory work on the book's text, necessary generating an error-free EPUB;
-* [Pandoc](http://johnmacfarlane.net/pandoc/): as the conversion software, that translates files between different markup languages (from .docx to mardown to .epub);
+* [Pandoc](http://johnmacfarlane.net/pandoc/): the conversion software, that translates files between different markup languages, in this case from .docx to Mardown, and then from Markdown to EPUB3);
-* [Git](http://git-scm.com/): as the versioning system that track the history of changes of the files involved in the process;
+* [Git](http://git-scm.com/): the revision system that tracks the history of changes the sources files and scripts necessary to the production of the EPUB undergo.

-I chose to also use a makefile, in a similar way as Michael Murtaugh desbribes in [Make Book blog post](http://networkcultures.org/digitalpublishing/2014/10/01/make-book/).
-The makefile became center of operations that compiled all the source files &ndash; not only the text, but images, metadata, font files, and a css stylesheet &ndash, addressed them to pandoc, in order to produce the target EPUB file.
+Yet, in addition to them I chose to also use a Makefile, as described by Michael Murtaugh in [Make Book blog post](http://networkcultures.org/digitalpublishing/2014/10/01/make-book/).
+The Makefile became center of operations that compiled all the source files &ndash; not only the text, but images, metadata, font files, css stylesheets &ndash and addressed them to Pandoc, in order to produce the target EPUB file.

-Here is how does the makefile looks:
+Here is how does the Makefile used in the production of TVB EPUB looks like:

 `
 VK.epub: